 - Impact PKD has had on their quality of life

 The ability to regularly update a personal profile ensures information is up-to-date and reflects the current status of an individual’s disease progression.
 With the information provided, we will be able to offer information for health care service planning and help patients connect to clinical studies for which they’re eligible.
 We will also learn about disease progression from the patient’s perspective rather than as a collection of laboratory values.

-“The ADPKD Registry will serve to alert patients to clinical trials for which they’re a best match,” says David A. Baron, Ph.D., Chief Scientific Officer, PKD Foundation.
+“The ADPKD Registry will serve to alert patients to clinical trials for which they’re a best match,” says David A. Baron, Ph.D., Scientific Advisor, PKD Foundation.
 “This helps the patient as well as the sponsor of the study get the answer as expeditiously as possible.
 Going forward it will give the medical community a better idea of the issues that are most important to someone with ADPKD.”

 By sharing information, patients can fully engage in assisting researchers with the development of PKD treatments by offering insights to how symptoms change as individuals age, providing a clearer overall picture of the lives of PKD patients.